awslabs/multi-model-server/docs/mms_on_fargate.md

 So there is no need to pre-bake actual binary of the model to the container.
 You can just specify the HTTPS link to the binary.

 The last question that we need to address: how we should be starting our MMS within our container.
-And the answer is very simple, you just need to set the following ENTRYPOINT ([ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint)):
+And the answer is very simple, you just need to set the following [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint):

 ```bash
 mxnet-model-server start --mms-config /mxnet-model-server/mms_app_cpu.conf